Short answer

 What about insurance for items in the red tray?

-Most charity contents policies cover stock in transit and on-site.
+Charity contents policies often cover stock in transit and on-site, but check the wording.
 Speak to your insurer if you have concerns about specific high-value items.
 We can advise on appropriate postal cover separately.

 Can we use RAG across our online listings too?